malthuswaswrong/Wurkset/README.md

 		* See examples below for more information
 	* What about race conditions?
 		* I *think* filesystems are atomic, at least when creating directories, so there *shouldn't* be any issues with parallelism, but I'm not an expert and could be wrong.
 I hope to write tests to prove this in the future.
 This is in the context of creating new Worksets.
 Use regular caution when saving worksets.
+* Be cautious about:
+	* Concurrency.
+You have to wait for the hard drive.
+Consider implementing as a singleton.
+	* Storing different classes in the same base directory.
+Workset will enumerate faster if everything in the directory is the same class type.
+It's simple to store each class in it's own directory.
+Ex:
+		* C:\Data\ClassA
+		* C:\Data\ClassB
+	* Cluster size.
+Filesystems store files in clusters.
+A 1 b file could still consume 1 kb on disk due to how the filesystem is configured.
 # WeightTracker
 A simple WinForms application to "dog food" the repository.